nimra471/OpenLane/docs/source/flow_tutorial.rst

    │   ├── 38-antenna.log

 .. note::

-   The log tree structure above contain main logs file of each flow stage.
+   The log tree structure above contains main logs file of each flow stage.
 You can see more logs file from the log directory.

 View Reports OF The Flow:
 -------------------------